netograph/netograph-api/README.md

 ## Output formats

-By defult **ngc** outputs data in an easy-to-read text format.
-There are two other formats available - intendted JSON (the `--json` flag) and compact JSON (the `--cjson` flag).
+By default **ngc** outputs data in an easy-to-read text format.
+There are two other formats available - indented JSON (the `--json` flag) and compact JSON (the `--cjson` flag).
 Compact JSON consists of one record per line with no newlines, and so is suitable for programmatic use.